aeserran/Twitter-Python-LEMI-1481881775100/README.md

 # Retrieving tweets from Twitter

 In order to get the tweets from Twitter, the app uses the *Insights for Twitter* service of Bluemix.
 Once the service is created and bound to the application, credentials such as username, password and url to be queried will appear on the service tile.
+Below shows the function of `server.py` which is used to retrieve the tweets.
+Basically, it send a http get requests to Twitter service with parameters as: `q=from:fatih_bulut&lan=en&size=20`.
+The result returned from Twitter service is a JSON object.
+For more details see: [Insights for Twitter service documentation] (https://console.ng.bluemix.net/docs/services/Twitter/index.html#twitter)

 ```Python
 def getTweets(self, twitterHandle):